-If you enjoy taking pictures with your Android smartphone, you will love our selection of the best Android camera apps.
-It doesn’t matter if you’re looking for a replacement for the stock camera app that came preloaded on your smartphone or you just want to experiment with filters and augmented reality effects — our list of top 15 best Android camera apps has something for everyone.
+If you enjoy taking pictures with your smartphone, you will love our selection of the best Android & iPhone camera apps.
+It doesn’t matter if you’re looking for a replacement for the stock camera app that came preloaded on your smartphone or if you just want to experiment with filters and augmented reality effects — our list of the top 15 best Android and iOS camera apps has something for everyone.

 Don’t let anybody tell you otherwise: taking pictures of food is fun.
 But because we usually eat indoors, it’s not always easy to take a sharp picture with vibrant, appetizing colors because artificial lighting can get in the way.
 Foodie is a clever camera app for Android that can make your food pics look more delicious with over 30 professional live filters and a very useful smart guide feature for taking top-down photos.
 Because food pics don’t exist until they are shared, Foodie has one-tap sharing to all popular social media networks, including Instagram, LINE, Facebook, KakaoTalk, WeChat, VSCO, Weibo, and others.